What municipalities are part of the LELE initiative?

 Read a more detailed analysis surveying some available tick research in this context.

-While there are no specific studies on the impact of LELE practices on tick populations in suburban lawn areas, the available research allows one to reasonably conclude that there should be no increase in tick populations due to the fine mulching/shredding of leaves.
-In fact, population reduction would be expected.
 The recommended LELE practice of leaving leaves alone in wooded areas should not cause any increase in ticks: the net impact will not be significantly different from naturally occurring levels.
-Other environmental factors including rodent population levels will have a more direct effect on increased tick populations.
-Because of this, composting mulched leaves and/or grass clippings along with food waste, if undertaken by homeowner, should be carefully monitored for rodent attraction.
+Other environmental factors including rodent population levels and acorn crop density will have a more direct effect on increased tick populations.
+Because of this, composting mulched leaves and/or grass clippings along with food waste, if undertaken by the homeowner, should be carefully monitored for rodent attraction.

 Final thoughts from a sustainability perspective: